grafana/terraform-provider-grafana/website/docs/r/data_source.html.md

 * `password` - (Required by some data source types) The password to use to authenticate to the data source.

+* `json_data` - (Required by some data source types) The default region and authentication type to access the data source. `json_data` is documented in more detail below.

+* `secure_json_data` - (Required by some data source types) The access and secret keys required to access the data source. `secure_json_data` is documented in more detail below.

 * `database_name` - (Required by some data source types) The name of the database to use on the selected data source server.